numba/numba/docs/source/cuda-reference/kernel.rst

 .. function:: numba.cuda.all_sync(membermask, predicate)

-    If for all threads in the masked warp the ``predicate`` is true, then a non-zero value is returned, otherwise 0 is returned.
+    If the ``predicate`` is true for all threads in the masked warp, then a non-zero value is returned, otherwise 0 is returned.

 .. function:: numba.cuda.any_sync(membermask, predicate)

-    If for any thread in the masked warp the ``predicate`` is true, then a non-zero value is returned, otherwise 0 is returned.
+    If the ``predicate`` is true for any thread in the masked warp, then a non-zero value is returned, otherwise 0 is returned.

 .. function:: numba.cuda.eq_sync(membermask, predicate)

-    If for all threads in the masked warp the boolean ``predicate`` is the same, then a non-zero value is returned, otherwise 0 is returned.
+    If the boolean ``predicate`` is the same for all threads in the masked warp, then a non-zero value is returned, otherwise 0 is returned.

 .. function:: numba.cuda.ballot_sync(membermask, predicate)